htruong/hackable-consumer-hardware/README.md

 - HP Touchpad: No longer available, and hardware is outdated.
 But it was phenomenal years ago.
 - iPhones: Can jailbreak but once jailbroken, you can't generally upgrade or downgrade them. iPhone 4 can be hacked to run every iOS that it supports via a bootloader exploit.
 - Motorola Droid: No longer available, and hardware is outdated.
+- WebOS/ Palm Pre 1/2/3: They are really great but then the resources (webos-internals) are slowly dwindling down and it's hard to hack on them now.
 - **Where to learn more**: XDA-developers